 Modern and Medieval Languages at Trinity offers a dynamic, diverse and comprehensive coverage of language teaching and research to advance your skills and understanding, and transform your outlook and opportunities.

-Trinity offers a unique and very successful setting for language learning in French, German, Italian, Russian and Spanish (and supports study in Portuguese through partnerships with specialists in other colleges).
+Trinity offers a unique and very successful setting for language learning in French, German, Russian and Spanish (and supports study in Italian and Portuguese through partnerships with specialists in other colleges).

 Trinity invites you to be part of a learning environment that combines a long tradition of excellence with innovation, independent inquiry and creative adventure.
 At Trinity you will discover a truly global community of students from a wide range of backgrounds and the teaching staff in Modern Languages (the most numerous of any college in Cambridge) mirrors this international dimension.

 Studying Modern Languages at Trinity gives you access to unequalled resources to support study, inspire your intellectual aspirations, nurture your individual skills and develop your cultural interests within and beyond the curriculum (through specialist guidance, the outstanding library, with its books, journals, magazines, films and music, language bursaries, college travel funds, and exchanges with premier institutions abroad).

 As one of the largest colleges and as a historically influential institution in Cambridge, with significant international prestige and a network of global partnerships, Trinity plays a crucial role at the heart of university policy, teaching and scholarship as well as through the unique way it is able to promote cultural initiatives and support institutions that benefit the wider community in the city.

 The MML Course and Trinity: Transforming Potential